 AMH and ovarian reserve

-The AMH test is a simple blood test that can be performed at any time during a woman’s cycle.
+The anti-Mullerian hormone test is a simple blood test that can be performed at any time during a woman’s cycle.
 This test is particularly recommended for certain women.

 - Those who want to pursue IVF or those considering egg freezing.

 - A woman who has had unprotected sexual intercourse without conceiving after six months if she is older than age 35; after one year if she is 35 or younger.